-As the name suggests, the EQS SUV will be a high-riding counterpart to the EQS sedan due in 2021 as a 2022 model.
+As the name suggests, the EQS SUV will be a high-riding counterpart to the 2022 EQS hatchback.
 Both EQS models will form part of an expanded S-Class family.
 Smaller EQE and EQE SUV models are also coming.
-The EQE, a sedan, is also out testing.
+The EQE, a hatch, is also out testing.

-These future EVs will be based on Mercedes' first dedicated EV platform, known as EVA (Electric Vehicle Architecture).
-It's the familiar skateboard design and in some models will potentially support a driving range higher than 400 miles.
+These EVs are all designed around Mercedes' first dedicated EV platform, known as EVA (Electric Vehicle Architecture).
+It's the familiar skateboard design and, depending on the model, will support a driving range approaching 400 miles on a charge.

-Previous Mercedes EVs such as the current EQC are all based on platforms originally developed for internal-combustion models, hence many of the packaging benefits of EVs couldn't be fully realized.
-This won't be the case for EVA-based models.
-For instance, the EQS and EQS SUV will rival mid-size models in exterior dimensions but should offer the interior space of full-size models.
+Other Mercedes EVs like the EQA, EQB and EQC are all based on platforms originally developed for internal-combustion models, hence many of the packaging benefits of EVs couldn't be fully realized.
+This isn't the case for EVA-based models.

 Production of the EQS SUV and smaller EQE SUV will be handled at Mercedes' plant in Tuscaloosa, Alabama.
 The EQS SUV will also spawn a high-end Maybach variant, and we could also see a sporty AMG variant at some point.
 Both Maybach and AMG versions of the EQS hatch are known to be in the pipeline.
 The AMG EQS is already out testing.